 - Guns

 - Ammunition

 - Tracked armored vehicles

 - Food other than travel expenses

-- Beverages other than travel expenses
+- Beverages other than travel expenses or reasonable amounts for water, as provided by law.

 - Alcoholic beverages

 Lobbying - Grantees and Grantees sub-recipients must comply with all legal provisions related to lobbying as appropriate.
 The lobbying cost prohibition applies to all award recipients.
+This includes dues to law enforcement associations who provide lobbying as part of their mission.